thehambeard/BetterVendors2/README.md

 # BetterVendors
-A mod for Pathfinder Kingmaker, [KingmakerModMaker](https://github.com/lucianposton/KingmakerModMaker) is required to compile.
+A mod for Pathfinder Kingmaker, [KingmakerModMaker](https://github.com/thehambeard/KingmakerModMaker) is required to compile.
+Thanks to hsinyuhcan and lucianposton

 ## Version 2.0.0
 * Moved Entire code base to Harmony 2.0